buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Actions*Hooves.** Melee Weapon Attack*: +4 to hit, reach 1 m, one target.

 *Hit:* 7 (2d4 + 2) bludgeoning damage.

->> Il Saurovall: Legend has it that when Calicante first descended to Earth, he saw the *horses* and felt an incredible disgust for these hideous beings, making them all explode with a simple act of will.
-Not satisfied, moments later all *equines* met the same fate.

-Donkeys, mules, horses, zebras... only camels and dromedaries, not being true equines, were spared, though many think Calicante is simply ignoring them...

-Nethergal, rather shocked by the loss of a useful animal for carrying messages and rideable over long distances, and lacking the power to create a new creature from nothing, turned to Efrem and Orlaith.
-She asked Efrem to identify an animal that could be robust, fast, and suitable for riding, while asking Orlaith to instill obedience and courage in it.

-Efrem, knowing that Torbiorn had brought millions of his beloved dinosaurs to the planet, chose the Parasaurolophus and, with Orlaith's support, made it more compact, small, tame, herbivorous: perfect for riding.

-He also created a smaller, dwarf version that could adapt to carrying creatures of small size.

-Unfortunately mosquitoes, bedbugs, and flies remained, to everyone's utmost displeasure!

 ## Saurovall, Riding
 - **Size/Type**: Large beast, unaligned